-One last option from Carhartt, America’s favorite work clothing company, rounds out our list.
+Another option from Carhartt, America’s favorite work clothing company, also makes our list.
 Their Arctic Heavyweight wool boot socks are ridiculously warm, but somehow manage to avoid the bunching and sliding of so many other heavyweight winter socks.

 If you’re only going to get one pair of socks to prepare for a snowstorm, these are your best choice.